 Non-core Assets means in relation to a Non-core Activity any assets of the Authority acquired for the purpose of that Non-core Activity and includes any revenue derived from that Non-core Activity.
-Where an asset or revenue is acquired or derived for both a Core Activity and a Non-core Activity, a fair allocation between those purposes must be made by the Board.
+Where an asset or revenue- is acquired or derived for both a Core Activity and a Non-core Activity, a fair allocation between those purposes must be made by the Board.

-Non-core Liabilities means in relation to a Non-core Activity any liabilities of the Authority incurred or assumed for the purpose of that Non-core Activity.
+Non-core Liabilities means in relation to- a Non-core Activity any liabilities of the Authority incurred or assumed for the purpose of that Non-core Activity.
 Where a liability is incurred or assumed for both a Core Activity and a Non-core Activity, a fair allocation between those purposes must be made by the Board.

-Non-core Plan means a plan for a Non-core Activity that conforms to Part 13 and forms part of the Business Plan.
+Non-core Plan means a plan for a Non-core Activity that conforms to Part 13 of this Charter and forms part of the Business Plan.

-Share means a Constituent Council's percentage share in the assets, liabilities and revenue of the Authority.
-On the date of Gazettal of this Charter, the shares are held between the Constituent Councils in equalproportions
+Share means -a Constituent Council's percentage share in the assets, liabilities and revenue -of the Authority (after deducting Non-core Assets and Non-core Liabilities) as determined in accordance with Part 15.
+On the date of Gazettal of this Charter, the shares are held between the Constituent Councils in equal proportions